ENGL 226 Writing About Writing: Policies

 REQUIREMENTS

 Attendance.
 It is important to me that you come to class as often as possible because the day-to-day work that we do as a class will contribute greatly to your success and improvement as a writer.
 I have an attendance policy to reward those students who take class and the work seriously.
 You have three absences to do with as you please.
 Use them wisely.
 After three absences, any and all absences will adversely affect your grade.
 After six absences, you will fail the course.
 Further, excessive tardiness will accumulate to at least one absence.
 Finally, absence is not an excuse for late work.
 If you anticipate problems with any part of this attendance policy, you should come talk to me.
+I'm not unreasonable.
+If you have to be absent, talk to me, and we will work something out.
+I simply do not want to teach to half empty classrooms.
+Additionally, this class is not meant to be an online class.
+Occasionally using Zoom to attend class is acceptable but not optimal.
+Be thoughtful with a request to attend via zoom.

 Reading Journals.
 The readings (or videos or podcasts) are pivotal to this class.
 If you don’t do the reading we will not have very much to do in class.
 For every reading you have for homework, you are responsible for a 500 word typed response.
-It should answer a number of questions that gets at what the reading is about, first, and what makes this sort of writing different than other kinds of writing (see the complete assignment page on this website for details).
+It should answer a number of questions that gets at what the reading is about, first, and what makes this sort of writing different then other kinds of writing (see the complete assignment page on this website for details).

 Late Work.
 I try to be reasonable about late work.
 However, late work makes it difficult for me to keep up with the paper load and to keep track of your performance in our class.
 During the first first five weeks of the semester--or a third of the semester--I will accept late work.
 After that, I will accept late work on a case-by-case basis.
 It is best if you ask me for an extension prior to the deadline rather than day-of.
-I will be more lenient about deadlines for major projects than I am for Reading Journals because reading is a central part of the day-to-day functioning of our class.
+I will be more amenable about deadlines for major projects than I am for Reading Journals because reading is a central part of the day-to-day functioning of our class.
 Excessive lateness will impact your final grade in our class.

 Conferences & Workshopping.
 We will meet one-on-one at least once during the semester to work on your writing—the way an editor would meet with a writer.
 We will also have whole class workshops as well as small group workshops.
 This is the way professional writers—creative or otherwise—give and get feedback and revise their work.
 Too little of school involves this kind of work, and so it is important, as you enter the writing concentration, that you learn to participate in this kind of challenging conversation about writing.